blakej11/blakej11.github.io/projects/turing-clouds/background.md

-In 2010, Jonathan McCabe wrote a [paper](http://www.jonathanmccabe.com/Cyclic_Symmetric_Multi-Scale_Turing_Patterns.pdf) describing a simple way to simulate Turing's model on a computer, and a tweak to that model which led to startling visual patterns.
+In 2010, Jonathan McCabe wrote a [paper](http://www.jonathanmccabe.com/Cyclic_Symmetric_Multi-Scale_Turing_Patterns.pdf) describing a simple way to simulate Turing's model on a computer.
+The paper also described a tweak to that model which leads to startling visual patterns.

 The simulation follows the general format of a [reaction-diffusion system](https://en.wikipedia.org/wiki/Reaction%E2%80%93diffusion_system).